 Cayuse 424 is an electronic research administration system that serves as a proposal development tool and submission portal to Grants.gov.
 Cayuse 424 is a convenient, user-friendly interface that provides auto-filling of university and faculty profiles, and interactive error checking as the proposal is being developed.

 OSP has compiled general information you may need in writing your grant proposal.
-Information such as the University DUNS Number, EIN, and Institutional representatives can be found on the OSP home page on the bottom left corner.
+Information such as the University Unique Entity Identifier (UEI), EIN, and Institutional representatives can be found on the OSP home page on the bottom left corner.

 Listed below are several tools to help you prepare your grant or project budget.